-6 lessons Simone Biles just gave our girls
+6 lessons Simone Biles just taught our girls

 “As I was watching the interviews, I was thinking what were the steps that Simone took?” says Tyish Hall Brown, a clinical psychologist in child and adolescent psychology and associate professor at Howard University.
 “The first was identifying within herself where she was.”

-When the cameras zoomed in on Biles after her first faltering vault in the team all-around, you could just make out these words to her teammates: “I don’t trust my myself.”
-As an athlete who performs tricks upside down 10 feet in the air, she has developed a keen awareness of where her body is in space.
+When the cameras zoomed in on Biles after her first faltering vault in the team all-around, you could just make out these words to her coach: “I don’t trust myself.”
+As an athlete who performs skills upside down 10 feet in the air, she has developed a keen awareness of where her body is in space.
 If she loses that—like she seems to have done on that vault (what gymnasts call “the twisties”)—the results could be fatal.

 “As a therapist who has worked with kids for over 20 years, this is an amazing moment,” says Katie Hurley, author of No More Mean Girls, “because I am working with kids every day to help them take their own pulse and realize where they are.”
 Presumably, the stakes for most girls on most days are lower.
 But cultivating an awareness of how you feel physically and emotionally and what you feel capable of is a critical life skill.